 Sometimes you just don’t have the money to work with a career counselor one-on-one.
 Or you may be one of those that wants to go faster, learn quicker, or study at a pace that works for you.
-Self-paced career coaching resources can help.
+Here are some free self-paced online career coaching that can help.
+A few also have a small monthly fee.
+Many career search principles apply to you whether or not you have a disability.
 While they are not tailored to professionals with disabilities, you can apply these principles in any job hunt.

 free/affordable self-paced career coaching

 J.T.
 O’Donnell at WorkItDaily is a great site for career guidance for both the young and old.
 She gathers coaches from multiple industries to help the job seeker update their skills and multiply their opportunities to find their dream job.
 Those who follow her advice may cut the job search time in half.

 Here are two central videos on navigating the online application process.
 Do you know it’s actually harder to get an interview from an online application today?
 Watch her video:

 Here’s a great video on creating the disruptive cover letter: